ilia10000/ilia10000.github.io/_pages/about.md

 June 2021: I defended my thesis on ['Learning From Almost No Data'](https://uwspace.uwaterloo.ca/handle/10012/17103).

+May 2021: I'm joining Kin-Keepers as an AI Advisor to support their mission of developing a solution that will enable dementia sufferers to communicate and feel understood.

 Apr 2021: Two of our papers were accepted to IJCNN 2021: "Soft-Label Dataset Distillation and Text Dataset Distillation" ([preprint](https://arxiv.org/abs/1910.02551)) and "One Line To Rule Them All: Generating LO-Shot Soft-Label Prototypes" ([preprint](https://arxiv.org/abs/2102.07834))

 Mar 2021: Our paper on [Optimal 1-NN Prototypes for Pathological Geometries](https://peerj.com/articles/cs-464/) was accepted for publication in PeerJ Computer Science.